g-plane/rize/docs/README.md

 SET PUPPETEER_DOWNLOAD_HOST=https://storage.googleapis.com.cnpmjs.org yarn add --dev puppeteer rize
 ```

-For TypeScript users, you should install type declarations of `puppeteer`:
+For TypeScript users, you may install type declarations of `puppeteer`.
+This is optional and it is recommended to install it if you are going to visit puppeteer's API directly:

 ```bash
 yarn add --dev @types/puppeteer